Alexandra Gripenberg: Biography

 Finland granted women's suffrage in 1906.
 Gripenberg was one of the nineteen women elected in 1907, making her one of the first women to get elected into the Parliament of Finland.
-She was elected through the conservative Finnish Party, which proved somewhat difficult for her at times as she was Swedish-speaking and the party was Finnish-speaking with strong grass roots support in the Finnish countryside.
+She was elected through the conservative Finnish Party, which proved somewhat difficult for her at times as she was Swedish-speaking and the party was Finnish-speaking with strong grassroots support in the Finnish countryside.
 Gripenberg remained a member of the party until 1909.
 She died in 1913.